Segura (river): Recovery

 By the 1990s, the Segura had become one of the most polluted rivers in Europe, due to the canning industry and urban and agricultural residues originating in the densely populated area in the medium and lower areas of the basin.
 This fact combined with low or extreme low flows in the same areas –the agricultural use of water and summer drought could reduce the mean discharge to just around 2 to 3 m^{3}/s in Murcia city– made it more difficult to dilute pollutants.

 Public outcry peaked in 2001, with a demonstration gathering 40,000 people.
 A comprehensive action plan followed, the Segura River Project, developed by the Murcia Government's Regional Water Department, in partnership with the Segura River Authority (CHS) and town councils in the region, to restore the health of the Segura River and to supply reclaimed water to the booming agriculture industry.
 Between 2001 and 2010, 100 water treatment plants and 350 kilometres of wastewater collection systems were built.
 In addition, a wastewater reclamation levy was established to finance the operation, maintenance and monitoring of these systems, applying the principle "the polluter pays".

 By 2003, the quality of the Segura's water started improving.
 Since 2010, pollution has been unnoticeable, leading to the recovery of fauna and flora including increased otter population in parts of the river they had once abandoned.
 Birds now rest at two recovered wetland areas recognised by the Ramsar Convention, during their migration between Europe and Africa.
 In addition, around 110 million m^{3} of reclaimed water is reused annually for agriculture in the region.

 With the river coming back to life, by 2013, otters and eels –both species particularly sensitive to water pollutants– had repopulated large tracts of the river where they had been absent for decades.

-As of 2015, the Segura River Project is a finalist for the 2016 European Riverprize Awards, organized by the International River Foundation.
+As of 2015, the Segura River Project is a finalist for the 2016 European Riverprize award, organized by the International River Foundation.
 This recognizes the fact that the Segura went from being one of the most polluted major rivers in Europe to being the Spanish river with the lowest average pollution (considering the average of all tracts of the river) in the span of just one decade.